The 8 Best Budget Bike Trainers (Ideal for Beginners) [2023]

 Garmin’s Tacx Flow is one of the most affordable smart interactive trainers that can adjust resistance based on a training app.
 Thanks to this feature, your training will be more engaging and fun.

 Flow is also quiet, especially when used with the Tacx trainer-specific tire.
-It is also easy to set up and portable, so it doesn’t take too much effort to set it up every time you want to train.
+It is also easy to set up and portable, so it doesn’t take too much effort to set it up whenever you want to train.
 This is handy if you are limited by space, for example.

 This trainer also offers decent resistance (up to 800W).
 This is enough for most beginners and hobby cyclists.
 It can even simulate up to 6% gradients, making it ideal for 3rd party apps like Zwift, TrainerRoad, etc.